caleb-gabriel/caleb-freitas/README.md

 - I'm currently learning **JavaScript, TypeScript, SQL and Node.js**.

-- I'm looking to collborate on Node.js projects
+- I'm looking to collborate on Node.js projects.

-- How to reach me: [LinkedIn](https://www.linkedin.com/in/caleb-freitas/)
+- How to reach me: [LinkedIn](https://www.linkedin.com/in/caleb-freitas/).

 - Some of my interests: Clean Architecture, TDD, Design Patterns and Clean Code.